B555P/B555P.github.io/index.md

 ---
 ### Transducer Circuit schematic
-This project is the electronic design of a transducer circuit board that is powered with a input voltage of 12V.
-The layout, model, and documentation was preapred in the open-source software KIcad.
-The board is a 1 sided to save on cost, and does not include the zone layers to increase component visibility.
+This project is the electronic design of a transducer circuit board that is powered with an input voltage of 12V.
+The layout, model, and documentation were prepared in the open-source software KIcad.
+The board is 1 sided to save on cost and does not include the zone layers to increase component visibility.

 [![View on PDF](https://img.shields.io/badge/PDF-View%20the%20PDF-red?logo=adobeacrobatreader)](https://drive.google.com/file/d/1YYIVtQIxOaQVfo13JA7aB4Ks7FzixwJs/view?usp=sharing)